MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-infoprotect.md

 Because Azure Information Protection uses persistent metadata for classification, which includes a clear-text label, this information can be read by DLP solutions and other applications.

+For more information about this metadata, see [Label information stored in emails and documents](configure-policy.md#label-information-stored-in-emails-and-documents)

-For more information and examples of using this metadata with Exchange Online mail flow rules, see [Configuring Exchange Online mail flow rules for Azure Information Protection labels](configure-exo-rules.md).
+For examples of using this metadata with Exchange Online mail flow rules, see [Configuring Exchange Online mail flow rules for Azure Information Protection labels](configure-exo-rules.md).

 ## Can I create a document template that automatically includes the classification?